beling/book-pl/src/ch10-02-traits.md

 }
 ```

-This is equivalent to the example above, but is a bit more verbose.
-We place
+This longer form is equivalent to the example in the previous section but is
-trait bounds with the declaration of the generic type parameter, after a
+more verbose.
+We place trait bounds with the declaration of the generic type
-colon and inside angle brackets.
-Because of the trait bound on `T`, we can
+parameter after a colon and inside angle brackets.
-call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
-Code that
-calls the function with any other type, like a `String` or an `i32`, won’t
-compile, because those types don’t implement `Summary`.

-When should you use this form over `impl Trait`?
-While `impl Trait` is nice for
-shorter examples, trait bounds are nice for more complex ones.
-For example,
+The `impl Trait` syntax is convenient and makes for more concise code in simple
+cases.
+The trait bound syntax can express more complexity in other cases.
+For
-say we wanted to take two things that implement `Summary`:
+example, we can have two parameters that implement `Summary`.
+Using the `impl
+Trait` syntax looks like this:

 ```rust,ignore
 pub fn notify(item1: impl Summary, item2: impl Summary) {
 ```

-This would work well if `item1` and `item2` were allowed to have diferent types
+If we wanted this function to allow `item1` and `item2` to have different
-(as long as both implement `Summary`).
-But what if you wanted to force both to
+types, using `impl Trait` would be appropriate (as long as both types implement
+`Summary`).
+If we wanted to force both parameters to have the same type, that’s
-have the exact same type?
-That is only possible if you use a trait bound:
+only possible to express using a trait bound, like this:

 ```rust,ignore
 pub fn notify<T: Summary>(item1: T, item2: T) {
 ```

+The generic type `T` specified as the type of the `item1` and `item2`
+parameters constrains the function such that the concrete type of the value
+passed as an argument for `item1` and `item2` must be the same.

-#### Specify multiple traits with `+`
+#### Specifying Multiple Trait Bounds with the `+` Syntax

+We can also specify more than one trait bound.
+Say we wanted `notify` to use
-If `notify` needed to display formatting on `item`, as well as use the
+display formatting on `item` as well as the `summarize` method: we specify in
-`summarize` method, then `item` would need to implement two different traits at
-the same time: `Display` and `Summary`.
-This can be done using the `+` syntax:
+the `notify` definition that `item` must implement both `Display` and
+`Summary`.
+We can do so using the `+` syntax:

 ```rust,ignore
 pub fn notify(item: impl Summary + Display) {
 ```

-This syntax is also valid with trait bounds on generic types:
+The `+` syntax is also valid with trait bounds on generic types:

 ```rust,ignore
 pub fn notify<T: Summary + Display>(item: T) {
 ```

+With the two trait bounds specified, the body of `notify` can call `summarize`
+and use `{}` to format `item`.

-#### `where` clauses for clearer code
+#### Clearer Trait Bounds with `where` Clauses

-However, there are downsides to using too many trait bounds.
-Each generic has
+Using too many trait bounds has its downsides.
+Each generic has its own trait
-its own trait bounds, so functions with multiple generic type parameters can
+bounds, so functions with multiple generic type parameters can contain lots of
-have lots of trait bound information between a function’s name and its
+trait bound information between the function’s name and its parameter list,
-parameter list, making the function signature hard to read.
-For this reason,
+making the function signature hard to read.
+For this reason, Rust has alternate
-Rust has alternate syntax for specifying trait bounds inside a `where` clause
+syntax for specifying trait bounds inside a `where` clause after the function
-after the function signature.
+signature.
 So instead of writing this:

 ```rust,ignore
 fn some_function<T: Display + Clone, U: Clone + Debug>(t: T, u: U) -> i32 {